Why do some people find it difficult to pitch notes?

 You can see us working this exercise with a 100-strong choir on the Vocalprocess YouTube channel here

 The great thing about this exercise is that you get to choose which tuning you prefer, since none of them are “wrong”, they’re just personal choice.
 Also, some tuning combinations are better for certain styles of music.
-Musical theatre tends to prefer an EE tuning since clarity of text is important, whereas classical romantic music tends to prefer an AH or even AW tuning since warmth and roundness of sound is important.
+Musical theatre tends to prefer an EE or ER tuning since clarity of text is important, whereas classical romantic music tends to prefer an AH or even AW tuning since warmth and roundness of sound is important.

 In your own singing, if you find that you occasionally sing out of tune, or there’s a particular note or phrase that bugs you, try altering your underlying vowel tuning for that phrase and see/hear/feel if it makes a difference.
 You might surprise yourself!